MV Algoma Mariner

 Algoma Mariner is a Canadian lake freighter delivered to Algoma Central on 31 May 2011.
 The bulk carrier was the first new Canadian-flagged vessel on the Great Lakes in 25 years.
 Algoma Mariner is a Seawaymax vessel, designed to carry dry bulk through the Saint Lawrence Seaway and Great Lakes.
 The vessel was constructed at the Chengxi Shipyard in China and is currently in service.

 Description

 Algoma Mariner is a self-unloading dry-bulk carrier designed by Deltamarin that has a gross tonnage (GT) of 24,535 tons, a net tonnage (NT) of 9,504 tons and a deadweight tonnage (DWT) of 38,000 tons.
 The vessel is 225.56 m long overall and 219.51 m between perpendiculars, with a beam of 23.74 m and a depth of 15 m.
 Algoma Mariner has a capacity of 39288 m3 and is equipped with an 80.0 m self-unloading boom that services six cargo holds.
 The self-unloading system is equipped with dust suppression technology.
 The vessel is powered by a 9600 hp 6-cylinder MAN 2-stroke low-speed marine diesel engine that gives the vessel a maximum speed of 13.5 kn.

+Construction

+In the late 2000s, Algoma Central sent two vessels to the Chengxi Shipyard in Jiangyin, China for major reconstruction work.
+The work involved the construction of a new forebody for both vessels, which would be mated to the vessels' existing aft end.
+The first vessel, Algobay, was rebuilt from 2007 to 2009 and reentered service in 2010.